amercosic21/The-Wild-Oasis-Website/README.md

 # The Wild Oasis Website

 The Wild Oasis cabin hotel website built with [Next.js](https://nextjs.org/).
-The project showcases a modern, responsive SSR website for managing cabin reservations, guest profiles, and more.
+The project showcases a modern, SSG/SSR responsive website for managing cabin reservations, guest profiles, and more.

 ## Features